secretstartups/handbook/product/product-analysis/index.html.md

 ## Intake & Planning Process

 The Product Analysis group works on a 2-week milestone cadence, which dictates how and when we plan and prioritize work.
+We follow the [Data team's milestone schedule](/handbook/business-technology/data-team/how-we-work/planning/#milestone-planning) and, as such, 1 milestone per quarter will be 3 weeks long.
+Milestones start on Wednesdays and end on Tuesdays.

 You can see our current milestone [here](https://gitlab.com/gitlab-data/analytics/-/boards/2329061?scope=all&label_name[]=product%20analysis&milestone_title=%23started)

 ### Issue Intake

-For all product analysis requests, please create an issue in the [Data Team Analytics Project](https://gitlab.com/gitlab-data/analytics/-/issues) following the guidelines below.
+For all product analysis requests, please create an issue in the [Data Team Analytics project](https://gitlab.com/gitlab-data/analytics/-/issues), apply the `~product analysis` label, and follow the guidelines below.

 All data issues with `product analysis` labels will appear on a [product analysis board](https://gitlab.com/gitlab-data/analytics/-/issues?scope=all&utf8=%E2%9C%93&state=opened&label_name[]=product%20analytics).